Jumpaku/JumpakuOthello/README.md

 ```

 * `board` in `GameStateBase` represents current board of the game.
-* `history` in `GameStateBase` represents a list of position indices where the player has been placed.
+* `history` in `GameStateBase` represents a list of position indices where the players has been placed.

 ```ts
 type GameState = GameStateBase & (Completed | InProgress);